-A cable that might find widespread use has two #16 conductors and a steel tube with four fibers, all encased in polyethylene and a polyurethane jacket with outer diameter of 8 mm.
+A generic cable that might find widespread use has two #16 conductors and a steel tube with four fibers, all encased in polyethylene and a polyurethane jacket with outer diameter of 8 mm.
 Steel (or copper) is necessary to protect the optical fibers from hydrogen darkening, and polyethylene is used to prevent water diffusion, a problem with polyurethane over long duration.
 The cable must have enough weight to stay on the bottom and have adequate insulation and mechanical protection against fish bite and abrasion.

-On several of the (eventual) longer legs, the in-line converters may need to include voltage boosting to $\sim 1000-2000$ V. Upconverters are commercially available; the down converter to 400 V can be based on the 10-kV one being developed for the primary NEPTUNE nodes (which is based on 200-W, 200-V to 50-V modules).
-For even higher power requirements, it will likely be necessary to use 10 kV.
+On several of the (eventual) longer legs, the in-line converters will include voltage boosting to $\sim 1000-2000$ V. Up-converters are commercially available; the down converter to 400 V will be based on the 10-kV one being developed for the primary NEPTUNE nodes (which is based on 200 W, 200-V to 50-V modules).

-If the cable is short (~100 m) it can be unreeled by an ROV in a simple operation.
-If longer but physically small and light weight, it can be deployed using a special ROV tool sled (already demonstrated by MBARI, JAMSTEC, and the oil industry).
+If the cable is short (~100 m) it can be unreeled by an ROV in a sample operation.
+If longer but physically small and light weight, it can be deployed using a special ROV tool sled (already demonstrated by MBARI, JAMSTEC, and the oil industry; ROV Jason-2 will be laying cable at H2O in summer 2004).
 Other tool sleds attached to ROV garages can deploy heavier cable loads.
 Still larger diameter and heavier cables will likely require a surface ship for installation.

-It is likely that some sensors will require adapters to interface to the system; in NEPTUNE jargon these are science instrument interface modules (SIIMs).
+It is likely that some sensors will require adapters to interface to the system; in NEPTUNE jargon these are science instrument interface modules (SIIM).
 For instance, many instruments presently use RS-232 for communications.
 Very small device servers exist that convert RS-232 to Ethernet; they have a small processor with memory to add metadata to the data stream.
-Power and timing may require a custom interface7.
-Instrument manufacturers are slowly implementing more sophisticated interfaces; by the time NEPTUNE comes on line, it is expected that many instruments will have the required interface software and hardware on-board.
+Power and timing may require a custom interface6).
+Instrument manufacturers are slowly implementing more sophisticated interfaces; by the time NEPTUNE comes on line, it is expected that instruments will have the required interface software and hardware on-board.

-III.
-VERTICAL COVERAGE INTO THE WATER
+3. VERTICAL COVERAGE INTO THE WATER

-Observatory capabilities must be extended vertically into the water column^{8,9}.
-An electro-optical-mechanical (EOM) cable with the necessary components to distribute power and communications throughout the water column is a possible scenario10 (Fig. 5).
+Observatory capabilities must be extended vertically into the water column.
+An electro-optical-mechanical (EOM) cable with power and the necessary components to distribute communications throughout the water column is a possible scenario7) (Fig. 5).
 Here direct plug-in capability exists at the base of the mooring and on the subsurface float.
 Some sensors are fixed, but the primary purpose of this particular mooring is to provide profiling capability, moving "synthetic aperture" sensor platforms that transport the power and communications capability and connect to the network via a docking station (in the case of the moored crawler/profiler).
-Subsurface components can potentially survive a long time and so, in this instance, permanent near surface elements subject to bio-fouling and wave stress are minimized.
+Subsurface components can potentially survive a long time and so, in this instance, near surface elements subject to bio-fouling and wave stress are minimized.
 This particular scenario emphasizes physical oceanography and (robust) bio-optics.
-The expectation is that with proper tooling and jigs ROVs will be able to service the components and sensors in place while the basic mooring stays in place a long time.
+The expectation is that with proper tooling and jigs, ROVs will be able to service the components and sensors in place while the basic mooring stays in place a long time.